james-arn/vesta-property/README.md

 2. Ensure that the `dist` folder contains all the necessary files (such as your `manifest.json`, built JavaScript files, HTML, icons, and any other assets required by your extension).
 3. Zip up the contents of the `dist` folder (making sure that the `manifest.json` is at the root of the zip file).
 4. Upload that zip file during the extension submission process.

-## Frontend Data Flow

-A key aspect of this extension's architecture is the separation between preparing data for UI display and preparing data for internal calculations (like the dashboard scores).
-This ensures maintainability and clear responsibilities.

-The primary data flow is orchestrated within `src/sidepanel/App.tsx`:

-1.  **Raw Data Acquisition:**

-    - `App.tsx` manages the state for scraped property data (`propertyData` via `usePropertyData` context), premium API query results (`usePremiumStreetData`, `useCrimeScore`), and processed EPC data (`useProcessedEpcData`).
-    - Messages from the background script update the `propertyData` state.

-2.  **Data Processing Hook (`useChecklistAndDashboardData`):**

-    - To keep `App.tsx` clean, the custom hook `src/hooks/useChecklistAndDashboardData.ts` takes the raw data sources as input.
-    - **Checklist Generation:** Inside the hook, `src/sidepanel/propertychecklist/propertyChecklist.ts -> generatePropertyChecklist` is called.
-This function's primary role is to create the `PropertyDataListItem[]` array needed by the UI.
-It transforms raw data points into appropriate _display strings_ and determines the correct `DataStatus` based on the best available information (preferring premium data if available and valid, falling back to scraped data).
-    - **Calculation Data Preparation:** The hook also prepares a specific `calculationData` object containing values needed for scoring, formatted numerically or in a specific way required by the calculation logic (e.g., `calculatedLeaseMonths: number | null`, `epcScoreForCalculation: number`).
-This uses helpers like `calculateRemainingLeaseTerm` and `mapEpcToScore`.
-    - **Score Calculation:** The hook then calls `src/utils/scoreCalculations.ts -> calculateDashboardScores`, passing it both the `basePropertyChecklistData` (for looking up simpler values like council tax band) and the prepared `calculationData` (for complex/derived values like lease months and EPC score).
-    - **Return:** The hook returns the `basePropertyChecklistData` and the final calculated `dashboardScores`.

-3.  **Rendering in `App.tsx`:**
-    - `App.tsx` receives the `basePropertyChecklistData` and `dashboardScores` from the hook.
-    - It passes `basePropertyChecklistData` (or a filtered version) to `src/sidepanel/components/ChecklistView.tsx` for rendering the detailed checklist.
-    - It passes `dashboardScores` (and potentially `basePropertyChecklistData` if needed by child components) to `src/sidepanel/components/DashboardView.tsx` for rendering the dashboard summary.

-**Benefits of this Approach:**

-- **Separation of Concerns:** UI display logic (`generatePropertyChecklist`) is distinct from calculation logic (`calculateDashboardScores` and the preparation in the hook).
-- **Maintainability:** Changes to UI formatting are less likely to break calculations, and vice-versa.
-- **Clear Data Flow:** `App.tsx` uses the hook as a clear source for processed data needed by the different views.
-- **Correct Data Types:** Calculations use appropriate numeric/specific types prepared in `calculationData`, while the UI uses display strings from `PropertyDataListItem`.